raymondminglee/Engineering/index.md

 ---
 ## Design Feature 1
 Since we were designing for a range of sizes, if the screwdriver cross section is larger than the screw head, some rods may stick out and scratch the surface of the workpiece when it gets to the end.
-Thus we made our product to have a __“V shape”__ design, having the outside rods shorter than the inside ones
+Thus we made our product to have a __“V shape”__ design, having the outside rods shorter than the inside ones.

 <img src="pic/vshape.png?raw=true"/>

 ---
 ## Design Feature 2
 The product has a detachable head and replaceable so that it can be inserted into a screwdriver shaft when more torque is needed.
 Moreover, if the rods get mangled after a long time of usage, a new head can be simply replaced.

 <img src="pic/dehead.png?raw=true"/>

 ---
 ## Testing on Material and Strength
 In our current prototype, the rods are made of brass, which have a relatively low yield strength.
 We desired our final product to be made of carbon steel or hardened stainless steel, to make the product stronger.

 <img src="pic/material.png?raw=true"/>

 We have tested with thin rods made from carbon steel.
 The diameter of the rods is 0.8 mm.